ggstuart/rdflib/docs/intro_to_graphs.rst

 .. code-block:: python

-    for subject,predicate,obj in someGraph:
+    for subject,predicate,obj in g:
-       if not (subject,predicate,obj) in someGraph:
+       if not (subject,predicate,obj) in g:
           raise Exception("Iterator / Container Protocols are Broken!!")

 Contains check